joergen7/cre/README.md

 ## Features

-Here, we give an overview of the features, the CRE covers.
-The primary features of the CRE are scheduling, client back-pressure, fault tolerance, and caching.
+This section gives an overview of the features, the CRE covers.
+The primary features of the CRE are scheduling, fault tolerance, and caching.

 ### Scheduling

-Scheduling is performed by associating a application with a given worker.
-Once the match has been made, the application is sent to the associated worker and the application-worker pair is ear-marked as busy.
-Since any application is allowed to be matched with any worker, the net structure effectively implements a random scheduler.
+Scheduling associates a function application to be executed with a worker process.
+Once the match has been made, the application is sent to the worker and the application-worker pair is ear-marked as busy.
+Currently, the scheduler randomly matches applications and workers, thus, maximizing the average balance of load.

-### Client Back-Pressure

-Large workloads consisting of 1M applications or more as well as a large number of clients can spam the master process to a degree where it stops working.
-The CRE protects itself from being overwhelmed by its clients by applying back-pressure to eager clients.

 ### Fault Tolerance

-The CRE can serve an arbitrary number of clients and can feed an arbitrary number of workers.
-In large compute clusters this means that there is a realistic chance for one or more connected processes to fail.
-The CRE creates a link to each client and each worker and appropriately reacts to exit messages which are generated whenever a process stops running.
-I.e., demand sent to non-existing clients is recollected and applications sent to non-existing workers are rescheduled.
-Also, the total amount of demand tokens in the net is kept proportional to the number of live workers.
+In general, the CRE serves multiple clients and feeds multiple workers.
+In large setups there is a realistic chance for one or more connected processes to fail.
+The CRE detects such failures and appropriately reacts to them.
+I.e., an application sent to a failed worker is rescheduled and an application from a failed client is cached so that it is ready when the client reconnects.

 ### Caching

-Often in large-scale data analysis applications, the storage needed to keep intermediate results is much cheaper than the compute resources needed to derive these intermediate results.
-Accordingly, the CRE memoizes all application-result combinations over the duration of the CRE master's run.
+Often in data analysis applications, the storage needed to cache an intermediate results is cheaper than the compute resources needed to recompute it.
+Accordingly, the CRE memoizes all application-result combinations it received from workers.
+I.e., a computation is scheduled only if it is presented to the CRE for the first time.
+Later requests for the same application are served from the cache.

 ## Usage

-Creating a CRE application involves adding the CRE library to your project and implementing the callback functions for both a CRE client and a CRE worker.
+Creating a distributed programming language using the CRE requires adding the CRE library to your project and implementing the callback functions for both a CRE client and a CRE worker.
 In this section we show, how this can be accomplished.

 ### Adding the CRE to a Project